benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 20.md

 Crossbars are nonblocking by design and shared memory can be designed to be nonblocking if the memory access is fast enough.

-With a nonblocking fabric, queues aren't formed due to the switching fabric and there are no queues due to inefficiencies at the input port or switching fabric.
+With a nonblocking fabric, queues aren't for**med due to the switching fabric and there are no queues due to inefficiencies at the input port or switching fabric.

 Queues form as a result of contention for the output port.
 They are unavoidable given the route.